All our programs in Benin include free weekend

 Safety in Benin

-No worries!!
 Benin is a small country situated under in West Africa.
-It is one of the safer countries in Africa, especially when compared with its neighbor, Nigeria.
-If you are adventurous enough to experience African life as an expat, this is one of the best countries to do it in..
+It is one of the safest countries in Africa.
+Its neighbor, Nigeria is not safe at all.
+If you are adventurous enough to experience African life as a volunteer or an intern, this is one of the best countries to do it.
 As in anyplace, petty crime such as pick pockets could be a problem for you if you do not remain aware of your surroundings.

 Working hours and reponsibilities!